-From modest beginnings, Cincinnati soon became the "Queen City of the West".
+From modest beginnings, Cincinnati came to be known as the "Queen City of the West.”

 During the twentieth century, Cincinnati has experienced continued growth both culturally and economically.
 The city's population has remained relatively constant since the 1880s with its population in 2000 at 365,000 people.
 The city encompasses just seventy-seven square miles of land.
 That does not mean that the region has not experienced a population explosion since the late 1800s.
 While only 365,000 people reside within the city's borders, more than 1.8 million people live in surrounding communities, providing businesses with a readily available supply of workers.

-Many major corporations operate in the city, including Procter & Gamble, Kroger, Federated Department Stores, Ashland, Inc, CINergy, and American Financial Group.
-Several of these businesses and many others have their national or regional headquarters located in Cincinnati, including Chiquita, Star-Kist, Kroger, Federated Department Stores, Scripps-Howard, Totes, and Kenner.
+Many major corporations have their national or regional headquarters in Cincinnati.
+In 2015, these included Procter & Gamble, Kroger, Cinergy, Macy’s Inc., E. W. Scripps Company, Totes Isotoner, and American Financial Group.
 Residents enjoy diverse employment opportunities.
 This diversity has helped Cincinnati residents to weather economic downturns comparatively easily, as no single business employs more than three percent of the city's workforce.
 When hard times have hit the community, local residents have persevered.
 During the Great Depression, many people found employment through various government programs, including the Works Progress Administration and the Public Works Administration.
 It was also during the Great Depression when the Carew Tower, Cincinnati's tallest building, was built.

-These economic opportunities were one of the major reasons why Places Rated Almanac ranked Cincinnati as America's Most Livable City in 1993.
-The city's low crime rate, sixth lowest among major United States cities in 1993, also contributed to this prestigious ranking.
-However, concerns about racism in the city's police department led to a boycott by the National Association for the Advancement of Colored Persons in the early 2000s.
-Despite this, Cincinnati remains the cultural center of southwestern Ohio, northern Kentucky, and southern Indiana.
-The city boasts two major professional sports franchises, the Cincinnati Reds and the Cincinnati Bengals.
-Numerous theaters operate in the city, including the Aronoff Center for the Arts -- home of the Cincinnati Ballet and the Cincinnati Opera, the Emery Theater, the Taft Theater, the Showboat Majestic, the Playhouse in the Park, the University of Cincinnati College Conservatory of Music, and Music Hall.
-More than one hundred art galleries exist in the city and the surrounding area.
+In 2015 Cincinnati remained the cultural center of southwestern Ohio, northern Kentucky, and southern Indiana.
+The city boasted two major professional sports franchises, the Cincinnati Reds and the Cincinnati Bengals.
+Numerous theaters operated in the city, including the Aronoff Center for the Arts -- home of the Cincinnati Ballet and the Cincinnati Opera-- the Emery Theater, the Taft Theater, the Showboat Majestic, the Playhouse in the Park, the University of Cincinnati College Conservatory of Music, and Music Hall.
+More than one hundred art galleries existed in the city and the surrounding area.
 The most prominent ones are the Cincinnati Art Museum, the Contemporary Arts Center, and the Taft Museum.
 The Cincinnati Zoo and Botanical Garden is known for its successful breeding programs.

 Despite this cultural and economic growth, not all residents are able to enjoy the benefits of living within Cincinnati's borders.
 Within the city's boundaries reside people of all socio-economic backgrounds.
-Some residents enjoy life in upscale communities, but many residents live in lower-income areas, including Over-the-Rhine and the Laurel Homes, the largest public housing project in the United States.
+Some residents enjoy life in upscale communities, but many residents live in lower-income areas.
 Many downtown businesses moved to the suburbs beginning in the 1950s, and wealthier residents went with them.
 Residents who could not afford to move with the companies experienced a shortage of jobs.
 This made it difficult for some people to experience the city's numerous benefits.
-In recent years, Cincinnati officials have made dramatic efforts to revitalize the downtown area, providing local residents with additional opportunities.
+In the late 1990s and early 2000s, Cincinnati officials made dramatic efforts to revitalize the downtown area, providing local residents with additional opportunities.

 - John Brough